RuedigerVoigt/exoskeleton/documentation/handling-pages.md

 ```

-The function accepts a set of [labels](versions-and-labels.md "How to use labels").
+The function accepts sets of [labels](versions-and-labels.md "How to use labels").